bjacklyn/255_2/README.md

 # 255 Assignment 2

-Please find kaggle videos+colabs in the kaggles directory, and the autogluon demonstration videos+colabs in the autogluon directory.
+Please find kaggle videos+colabs in the kaggles directory, and the autogluon demonstration videos+colabs in the autogluon_demos directory.